JAWorsfold/CV/README.md

 ## Experience
 ### Senior Consultant Full-Stack Engineer  |  Infinity Works part of Accenture  |  London
 #### 05/2022 - present
-Convex Insurance Digital Underwriting - utilising the latest technologies to offer new growth opportunities in the specialty market
+Convex Insurance - Digital Underwriting - Utilising the latest technologies to offer new growth opportunities in the specialty market
 - Tech Lead for a new mission to automate the processing of Underwriting data and acquire data for downstream systems
 - Developing and maintaining multiple web applications for specialty insurance, utilising `TypeScript`, `Node`, `Nest.js`, `React`, `Postgres`, `Docker`, and `AWS` (ECS, RDS, Lambda, S3, EventBridge, CDK)
 - Designing and implementing complex integrations and automations between systems, utilising event-driven architecture in AWS